MatteoF1/clone-record-mask/README.md

-# Salesforce DX Project: Next Steps
+# Clone Record Mask for Screen Flows

 Small Salesforce LWC which provides a generic, low-maintenance record mask which can be used in Screen Flows and allows to clone records while being in the context of a flow interview.